 It's that time of year again: time to start gearing up to head back to school (which everyone loves, right?).
 This is the time of year when people are in the market for new gadgets: laptops, cameras, tablets, smartphones... the normal stuff.

 If you're an Android loyalist, though, trying to find the right tablet or smartphone for yourself or your child can be a daunting task.
 Good thing we're here to help.
+The editorial team here at AP has rounded up our favorite picks for Android-powered gadgets in a number of categories and budgets to help ease the pain of finding the perfect tool for the job.
 Read More